I like to call myself an artist.

 After seeing the truth about the owner, I gave up on it and I took two of the other guys with me.

-With the other two guys, we tried to get another company going, but we ended up getting too busy with life and drifting apart and going our separate ways.
+With the other two guys, we tried to get another company going, but we ended up getting too busy with life, drifting apart and going our separate ways.

 About a year or so after that, and things calmed down, I decided to pick up a game that was left unfinished from before and try to finish that.
 So I then took about 8 months to make Afterworld.